Casein: Plastics and fiber

 Some of the earliest plastics were based on casein.
 In particular, galalith was well known for use in buttons.
 Milk fiber can be made from extruded casein.
 Lanital, a fabric made from casein fiber (known as Aralac in the United States), was invented in Italy in 1935.
 This material, also referred to as milk cotton, is used in yarn production and can be made from a blend of casein and acrylonitrile, or in some cases, from pure casein.

 Medical and dental uses

 Casein-derived compounds are used in tooth remineralization products to stabilize amorphous calcium phosphate (ACP) and release the ACP onto tooth surfaces, where it can facilitate remineralization.

 Casein and gluten exclusion diets are sometimes used in alternative medicine for children with autism.
-As of 2015 the evidence that such diets have any impact on behavior or cognitive and social functioning in autistic children was limited and weak.
+The evidence that such diets have any impact on behavior or cognitive and social functioning in autistic children was poor.

 Nanotechnological uses

 Casein proteins have potential for use as nanomaterials due to their readily available source (milk) and their propensity to self-assemble into amyloid fibrils.